 The SmartScanNG2 system monitors moving trains and reports certain conditions detected on these trains.
 Parts of the system, like the bearing scanners, are installed on the tracks.
 Other parts of the system, like the controller module, are installed near the tracks.
-For Alaska Rail, most nontrackside components are factory-installed inside a wayside enclosure (aka bungalow).
+Most nontrackside components are factory-installed inside a wayside enclosure (aka bungalow).
 Therefore, the installation of these already installed components isn't covered in this guide.